laravel/docs/authentication.md

     php artisan make:auth

 This command should be used on fresh applications and will install registration and login views, as well as routes for all authentication end-points.
+A `HomeController` will also be generated, which serves post-login requests to your application's dashboard.
+However, you are free to customize or even remove this controller based on the needs of your application.

 <a name="included-views"></a>
 ### Views